amirrajan/survivingtheappstore/manuscript/developer-logs.md

 edge you have against all the AAA companies out there.
 Because they won't go through this effort.

+With regards to Cassandra Khaw, she doesn't have an iPhone, but believe me I'm going to reach out to here as soon as the Android version is released.

-#Dec 10, 2013: Blind Gamers Are Playing A Dark Room
+#Day 188 - Dec 10, 2013: Blind Gamers Are Playing A Dark Room

 Blind gamers reached out to @ADarkRoomiOS: Orinks (a member of AppleVis.com) and Aaron (a member of AudioGames.net).
 I was in